matronator/PingTracker/README.md

-# LinkPing
+# PingA

-LinkPing is a tiny library that adds `ping` attribute to all `<a>` tags on the site with customizable list of URLs.
+PingA is a tiny library that adds `ping` attribute to all `<a>` tags on the site with customizable list of URLs.

 ## Features